labcodes/rel-events/docs/4-EventManager-API-docs.md

 }
 ```

-#### EventManager.onRequest, EventManager.onSuccess, EventManager.onFailure
+#### EventManager.onDispatch, EventManager.onSuccess, EventManager.onFailure

 These three methods receive the same data (state, event), but are called at different times.

-- `onRequest`: called as soon as the request starts.
+- `onDispatch`: called as soon as the request starts.
 Useful for rendering intermediate states, like loading spinners;
 - `onSuccess`: called when the request promise is successfully resolved;
 - `onFailure`: called when the request promise is rejected.